turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   also for
-  cultural interoperability, effective meta-order thickness, lifted-solidarity surface area or span, the anti-Babel floor, intergroup semantic decoupling, residual interoperability scale, very-small-group and individual-limit Babelization, the bounded loneliness hypothesis, and cultural interoperability breakdown (Babelization).
+  cultural interoperability, effective meta-order thickness, lifted-solidarity surface area or span, the anti-Babel floor, localized and moral-semantic decoupling, the scope-qualified local alias moral-semantic Babelization, anticipatory Babelization, intergroup semantic decoupling, residual interoperability scale, very-small-group and individual-limit Babelization, the bounded loneliness hypothesis, and cultural interoperability breakdown (Babelization).
+It owns the propagator's branching **trajectory family**: maintenance and adaptation, correction and alloying, nucleation, tribunalization and bridge loss, schismogenesis, cultural-epistemic fission, possible Babelization, jurisdictional differentiation, and recovery.
+It keeps that family from becoming an inevitable ladder and supplies bridge-topology, schismogenic-form, internal-audience, negative-identity, connected-reproduction, succession-under-reduced-conflict, asymmetric-chronology, and demanding recovery discriminators.
+It records how retained relationships, institutions, categories, skills, and memory can make reversal differ from entry.
+It also owns the Del Noce/future-We application, Catherine of Siena as a Christian sacralized-expansion stress test, and the bounded GodLogic case of observed closure, bot-mode, and reciprocal anticipatory-Babelization risk.
 It is not the whole-culture implementation method.
 - [`0050-culture-mechanics-analogies.semantic-inventory.md`](build/md/0050-culture-mechanics-analogies.semantic-inventory.md)
   — *Analogical Models in Culture Mechanics: A Semantic Inventory*.
 Use for the